suiet/sui-coin-list/README.md

 - **decimals:** The number of decimal places used by the coin.
 - **icon_url:** The URL for the coin's icon.
 If there's no specific icon, this field is an empty string.
 - **project_url:** The URL for the official project or organization related to the coin.
-- **source:** The origin of the coin.
-For wrapped coins, this is typically "bridge".
+- **source:** The source of the coin, which can take one of two values:
+  - "native": The coin is a native token issued on the Sui Blockchain.
+  - "bridge": The coin is a wrapped token bridged from another blockchain.
 - **wrapped:** An optional object that provides more details for wrapped coins:
   - **bridger:** The service used to create the wrapped coin (e.g., "wormhole").
   - **chain:** The original blockchain of the coin before being wrapped (e.g., "eth").